-Directors who are also employees or officers do not receive any additional compensation for their service on the Board.
 The non-employee director compensation program provides for an annual equity award of restricted stock units with a value of approximately \$120,000 to be awarded on the date of each annual meeting of stockholders.
 The number of units subject to such award is determined by dividing \$120,000 by the closing price of the Company's common stock on the date of such annual meeting of stockholders (rounded to the nearest ten units).
-Non-employee directors are permitted to defer settlement of their restricted stock units; during fiscal year 2017, Messrs.
-Shaheen, Floyd and Beneby elected to defer their restricted stock units.
+Non-employee directors are permitted to defer settlement of their restricted stock units, during fiscal year 2018, Messrs.
+Shaheen, Floyd, and Beneby elected to defer their restricted stock units.
 The restricted stock unit awards vest on the day before the following annual meeting of stockholders.
-Additionally, non-employee directors receive each year \$65,000 (updated to \$75,000 effective for fiscal year 2018) either in cash or in restricted stock units, at their receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually, the Audit Committee Chair receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually, the Compensation and Personnel Committee Chair receives \$15,000 (\$20,000 effective for fiscal year 2018) in cash annually.
+Additionally, non-employee directors receive each year, commencing in fiscal year 2018, \$75,000 (increased from \$65,000 in fiscal year 2017) either in cash or in restricted stock units, at their election, on the date of each annual meeting of stockholders.
+In addition, each member of the Audit Committee receives \$5,000 in cash annually, the Audit Committee Chair receives \$20,000 (increased from \$15,000 in fiscal year 2017) in cash annually, the Compensation and Personnel Committee Chair receives \$10,000 in fiscal year 2017) in cash annually, the Compensation and Personnel Committee Chair receives \$120,000 in fiscal year 2017) in cash annually.
+The Chair of the Board receives \$120,000 in cash annually.
 All directors are reimbursed for their out-of-pocket expenses incurred in connection with their duties as directors.
+As noted above, the increases in director compensation that became effective for fiscal year 2018 were implemented in order to better align director compensation with that of our peer group.